TADIL-J

-TADIL-J refers to the system of standardized J-series messages which are known by NATO as Link 16.
-These are defined by U.S. military standard (MIL-STD) 6016.
-It is used by the U.S. Navy, U.S. Army, U.S. Marine Corps, U.S. Air Force, U.S. Coast Guard, the NSA, several NATO countries, and Japan as part of the Multi-Tactical Data Link Network, a Tactical Data Link.
+TADIL-J (Tactical Digital Information Link – J) refers to the standardized J-series message formats used in the Link 16 tactical data link network.
+These messages are defined by MIL-STD-6016 and, for NATO use, by STANAG 5516.
+TADIL-J is used by the United States Navy, United States Army, United States Marine Corps, United States Air Force, United States Coast Guard, the NSA, NATO member nations, and Japan as part of the Multi-Tactical Data Link Network (MTN).

-TADIL J was designed as an improved data link used to exchange near real-time (NRT) information.
-It is a communication, navigation, and identification system that supports information exchange between tactical command, control, communications, computers, and intelligence (C4I) systems.
+TADIL-J was designed to exchange near real-time tactical information and serves as a communication, navigation, and identification (CNI) system supporting information exchange between command, control, communications, computers, and intelligence systems.
+The term "TADIL" has been officially retired by DISA in favour of the generic term Tactical Data Link (TDL), but "TADIL-J" remains in common use.